usnistgov/OSCAL/docs/content/reference/latest/catalog/xml-index.md

   headingselectors: "h1.toc1"
 ---

-The following is an index of each XML element and attribute used in this format.
-Each entry in the index lists all uses of the element in the XML format linked to the corresponding entry in the XML reference.
-Each entry also lists the formal name for the definition which is linked to the corresponding metaschema XML definition reference.
+The following is an index of each XML element and attribute used in the [XML format](https://github.com/usnistgov/OSCAL/blob/feature-documentation-redesign-2021-05/xml/schema/oscal_catalog_schema.xsd) for this model.
+Each entry in the index lists all uses of the given element or attribute in the format, which is linked to the corresponding entry in the [XML Format Reference](../xml-reference/).
+Each entry also lists the formal name for the given element or attribute which is linked to the corresponding XML type in the [XML Format Metaschema Reference](../xml-definitions/).

 <!-- DO NOT REMOVE.
 Generated text below -->
+{{< rawhtml >}}
 <div xmlns="http://www.w3.org/1999/xhtml" class="xml-index">
    <section class="named-object-group">
       <h1 class="toc1" id="/addr-line">addr-line</h1>